Mellon Mays Undergraduate Fellowship

 Fellows are accepted into the program during the spring of their sophomore year.
 Upon acceptance they will work with the program coordinator and graduate assistant to plan for a productive summer and identify a faculty mentor.

 During the summer, fellows will work independently, with the guidance of their faculty mentor, the program coordinator, and the graduate assistant, to develop their research.
-Fellows will receive a summer stipend of $3,900.
+Fellows will receive a summer stipend.

 Fellows will also participate in a research workshop during the week prior to Labor Day.
 The program will provide campus housing.